 As the old saying goes, there is nothing new under the sun.
+For fans of Twin Peaks, that may not be a bad thing.
 More than 25 years after Twin Peaks aired its disorienting final episode, the show is slated to return, with new episodes airing on Showtime.
 Twin Peaks is the latest in a recent wave of TV revival series, which now includes everything from Full House to The X-Files.
-But for fans who have spent years pondering questions that would seemingly never be answered after the show’s cancellation, Twin Peaks may be the most exciting reboot of them all.
+But for those who’ve spent years pondering questions that would seemingly never be answered after the show’s cancellation, Twin Peaks may be the most exciting reboot of them all.

 Getting the gang back together